ITR Filing Deadline Missed? Last chance to claim your tax refund.

 Also, while calculating intraday gain & loss, you can claim a deduction of Securities Transaction Tax (STT) paid.
 Expenses that are directly related to intraday trading can also be claimed.

 Do you do intra-day trading?
 You must know the tax implications of Intraday trading gains and losses.
-Our Tax Advisory Service can help you manage your intra-day trading taxes maximizing your deduction so you can keep more of what you earn.
+Our Tax Experts can help you manage your intra-day trading taxes maximizing your deduction so you can keep more of what you earn.

 Is tax audit required for intraday trading?

 Tax audit is not typically applicable solely based on engaging in intraday trading.
 However, whether a tax audit is required depends on the overall turnover and profit or loss from all your financial activities, including intraday trading.
-Here's some information to clarify:
+Here is how tax audit applicable for Intraday Trading:

 Tax Calculation For Intraday Trading